Chris Hemsworth: 2016–present: Continued commercial success

-Hemsworth worked on Limitless With Chris Hemsworth in 2022, a six-part documentary series, for National Geographic.
+Hemsworth worked on Limitless with Chris Hemsworth in 2022, a six-part documentary series, for National Geographic.
 The show paired Hemsworth with noted filmmaker Darren Aronofsky.
 The show has Hemsworth appearing in a variety of different ways that humans have sought to increase their health.
 The episodes saw Hemsworth take a plunge in icy Arctic water, fast for long periods of time, and participate in an indigenous Australian ceremony.
 The last of which resulted in some controversy for the show, as Indigenous groups claimed that filming at the sacred site was disrespectful to the culture.
 Hemsworth returned as Tyler Rake in Netflix's Extraction 2 (2023), which earned him $20 million.

 Hemsworth starred in the Mad Max: Fury Road spin-off Furiosa: A Mad Max Saga, released in May 2024.
 The Washington Post wrote that he had "perhaps created one of the all-time-great screen villains" in his role as the warlord Dementus.
 Hemsworth voiced a young Optimus Prime in the Transformers prequel film Transformers One.
 In October 2024, Hemsworth entered talks to play the title character in Paul King's Prince Charming for Disney.
-Hemsworth will once again return as Thor in Avengers: Doomsday, scheduled for release in 2026.
+Hemsworth featured in A Road Trip to Remember, a 2025 National Geographic documentary about his father's experience with Alzheimer's disease.
+In 2026, Hemsworth starred alongside Marvel co-star Mark Ruffalo in the crime thriller film Crime 101, for which he was also executive producer.
+Hemsworth will once again return as Thor in Avengers: Doomsday, scheduled for release in December 2026.

 Public image

 After appearing as Thor in the MCU franchise, Hemsworth's physique gained attention from fans.
 His exercise routines have been regularly discussed in the media, including The Times of India, Men's Health, MensXP, Entertainment Tonight, and Metro.
 He later created the fitness app Centr, which provides paying customers access to nutrition, wellness, and exercise routines.
 In 2014, he was named the "Sexiest Man Alive" by People magazine.
+He is part of a group of Hollywood actors known as the "Hollywood Chrises", which also includes Chris's Evans, Pine, and Pratt.

 Hemsworth is an avid supporter of the Western Bulldogs in the Australian Football League.
 He was the star of the AFL's 2014 Everything's Possible campaign, donating the fees for his involvement to the Australian Children Foundation.
 Hemsworth was also the star in the AFL's 2017 "I'd Like to See That" commercial.